 Since announcing our upcoming launch of the Seedrs Secondary Market we’ve had an amazing response from both investors and entrepreneurs.
 We are very grateful for all the positive feedback we’ve received so far.

 The Seedrs Secondary Market represents the launch of our formal secondary market, however we have been supporting investors transferring shares between themselves for a few years.
-To date we have completed over 200 trades, helping transfer over 2.5 million shares, with the first trade occurring back in 2014.
+To date we have completed over 200 trades, with the first trade occurring back in 2014.

 The implementation of a secondary market for private shares is actually quite complex.
 This is why it doesn’t really exist in any meaningful way yet.
 The market needs to work for buyers, sellers and entrepreneurs, and it can be difficult to balance all the parties’ interests.
 We could have rushed a simple notice board for investors a long time ago, but we know that would be a terrible experience for everyone.
 So we decided to do it properly.